 More than a century of vaccines

 In 1895, the H.K.
 Mulford Company began marketing the first commercially available diphtheria antitoxin produced in the U.S., the very medication that helped avert the diphtheria epidemic in Nome.
 Today, Merck has a significant presence in vaccine discovery, development and distribution in both human and animal health.

 Merck’s Dr. Maurice Hilleman belongs to a distinguished group of vaccine pioneers — including Edward Jenner, Louis Pasteur, Jonas Salk and Albert Sabin.
 Dr. Hilleman is credited with helping to develop more than forty vaccines and his impact on public health is undeniable.

 Vaccines are not just for children

-The CDC considers immunizations one of the ten great public health achievements of the 20th century.
+The CDC considers vaccines one of the ten great public health achievements of the 20th century.
 In the U.S., vaccines are now available for a number of infectious diseases that once routinely affected individuals in all age groups.
-Many people think vaccines are for children, but adults also are susceptible to many infectious diseases.
-Each year in the U.S., thousands of adults suffer complications from diseases for which there are vaccines.
+Many people think vaccines are for children, but adults also are susceptible to many vaccine-preventable infectious diseases.
+Each year in the U.S., thousands of adults suffer complications from these diseases.
 In developing areas of the world, the toll is most often higher.

 Protecting public health is a worldwide challenge